Lareine

-Lareine (stylized as LAREINE) was a Japanese visual kei rock band formed in 1994.
-The band's name is reported to have come from the French Queen Marie Antoinette.
+Lareine (French for "The Queen"; stylized as LAREINE) was a Japanese visual kei rock band formed in 1994.
+The band's name was derived from vocalist and sole-constant member Kamijo's interest in French history, specifically Queen Marie Antoinette.
 In 1999 the group signed to Sony, later in 2000 when all other members left, Kamijo created Applause Records.
 After a number of line-up changes and the release of several albums, EPs and singles, the group disbanded in 2007.

 History

 Laliene (1994–1996)

 Lareine was initially formed in November 1994 under the name Laliene (stylized as LALIENE), by vocalist Kamijo (then known as Shoki) and guitarist Mayu (then known as Kaito), who met while roadies for Malice Mizer.
 They were joined by Sakureu and Hirono on guitar and Kyouka on drums, later Emiru was recruited on bass.
 But before their first performance in March 1995 Mayu left, Sakureu left a short while later and Mayu returned to replace him.
 In October however Kyouka and Hirono both left.
 They recruited Machi, also a former Malice Mizer roadie, on drums.
 On March 26, 1996 they held their first anniversary live and changed their name to Lareine.